overlaphe/CS128HProject/README.md

   Checkpoint 2(4/19 to 4/21): client side
     - Finish the code related to sending messages, and appropriate interactions between the client and the user.
   Final Projects Submission Due(5/4)
-    - Finish the file transfer setup including the bundling of messages and communications.
+    - Finish the data transfer setup including the bundling of messages and communications.

 Possible challenges:
-  -working with UI in rust
+  -working with terminals in rust
-  -familiarize with servers and databases with rust
+  -familiarize with servers and json with rust

 References:
   -chat-gpt for the inspiration.